River Landing: History

 The last major hurdle towards the redevelopment of the site was cleared in 2005 when an agreement was reached with the Royal Canadian Legion over the sale of their building; however, later that year, the project encountered a stumbling block when the city announced the sudden closure of the century-old Traffic Bridge due to safety concerns; the bridge was expected to be a major access route into River Landing.
 After considering the possibility of replacing the bridge—an option criticized by the developers of River Landing—the city instead chose to repair the bridge, and it reopened to vehicular traffic in September 2006.
 Along with the project, a roundabout was constructed at the foot of the bridge, the second to be built in Saskatoon.
-In 2010, the bridge was closed yet again, and on January 10, 2016, the century-old bridge exploded to be later rebuilt.
+Lastly, on January 10, 2016, after being closed yet again in August 2010, the first phase out of a two phase campaign to demolish the over 110 year old bridge concluded once explosive charges were detonated on two southern spans of the bridge.
+The northernmost spans were detonated on February 7, 2016, with the last remnants of the structure being torn on November 17th, allowing the construction of a modernized Traffic Bridge to commence.

 Later, in October 2016, development began on the new mixed-use complex known as River Landing Towers.
 The plans involved 4 high-rise buildings, including 2 office towers, a mixed-use condo, and a hotel attached to the condo.
 The high-rise complex was originally planned to be completed within 2 years; this goal could not be met as plans were still being finalized.
 River Landing No. 1, the mixed-use condo, was completed in 2019, at a height of 70.92 m, followed by RBC Tower later that year at 59.52 m, and finally Nutrien Tower two years later at 88.5 m, becoming the tallest building in Saskatoon, as well as in Saskatchewan.
 In November 2022, it was reported that some of Nutrien Tower's glass panels may have fractured due to a manufacturing defect.